 Next, there’s the problem with number porting.
 Voice won’t allow you to port a landline or VoIP number that you already have, and will only accept mobile numbers.
-This precludes you from keeping your current number, and can make transferring systems a hassle.
-Meanwhile, most other VoIP systems will allow you to keep your number, and even add and change numbers on the fly.
+This precludes you from keeping your current number and can make transferring systems a hassle.
+Plus, there are many horror stories of the difficulties porting a number to Voice.
+Meanwhile, most other VoIP phone system providers will allow you to keep your number, and even add and change numbers on the fly.

 No HD Audio Support and Poor Sound Quality

 In a world where callers are often a call or click away, clear, effective communication with customers, vendors, and other critical persons is vital to staying ahead of the competition.
 If you have a VoIP service that you can’t rely on, or that breaks up during a conversation or even worse drops your call, you may be losing customers and damaging relationships as people get frustrated and find someone else to do business with.
 With a powerful VoIP system or hosted PBX, your call quality will be significantly better since you have the ability to make/receive HD quality calls and there are a number of things you can do to increase your call quality.

 With Google Voice, you’re at the mercy of historically unreliable service that even after recent advancements, doesn’t support HD call quality, and can drop out at a moment’s notice.
 And with no live support, you’ll be up the proverbial creek trying to get your service back up and running in a timely manner.